 Previous generations of MLM dealers had to work hard taking door-to-door trips or making cold calls on the phone for hours and days.
 Today, we are all full-fledged internet citizens having profiles in several social communities.
-We create networks of dozens-to-thousands friends and followers that in turn connect to even more Internet users worldwide.
+We create networks of dozens to thousands friends and followers that, in turn, connect to even more Internet users worldwide.
 They are already organized by similar interests and common ground, simplifying information exchange and consensus.

 Therefore well-motivated clients may become eager marketers because this costs them nothing.
-They can promote your product to a crowd of like-minded people with a couple of clicks or taps, since sharing functions and tools are embedded in the UX of any media platform.
+They can promote your product to a crowd of like-minded people with a couple of clicks or taps since sharing functions and tools are embedded in the UX of any media platform.
 Engage them in a sales process with a referral program — and voila! — you have cohorts of potential clients.

-How to do
+How to build a strategy

 This strategy provides a great variety of options.
 Along with direct invitation bonuses, you may develop long-run incentive systems, such as:

-multi-level partnership programs;
+Multi-level partnership programs;

-compound interest correlated to the duration of a product’s use;
+Compound interest correlated to the duration of a product’s use;

-discount programs for clients onboarding via referral links, as Binance does, to further simplify the negotiation work of your sales partners.
+Discount programs for clients onboarding via referral links, as Binance does, to further simplify the negotiation work of your sales partners.

 Learn from your competitors

 Why do you need a competitive analysis?

-Most probably, you have made a profound competitive analysis at the initial stage of the product development, as the UX theory mandates.
+Most probably, you have made a profound competitive analysis at the initial stage of product development, as the UX theory mandates.
 If this was done, and done properly, you have laid a long-lasting foundation for steady financial growth.